Skip to main content

 sudo chown foo:wildfly ~/configdump

-ConfigDump import allows initilalization of certain EJBCA objects.
-It can be enabled by using initialize command line flag or REST query parameter.
-This can be especially helpful during automation.
-This feature is only available in CA nodes.
+ConfigDump import allows initialization of certain EJBCA objects using the --initialize flag or equivalent REST query parameter.
+Initialization is especially helpful during automation and is available only on CA nodes.

 Initialize CA